How To Get A Loan To Buy A Business: 6 Types Of Business Acquisition Loans

 Depending on what type of business you’re purchasing, equipment and machinery could be among the largest expenses involved in your sale.
 If equipment is one of your new business’s major assets, equipment financing might help you afford the sale.
 While not a traditional loan, equipment financing lets you borrow against the equipment’s value, meaning there is no additional collateral required.
 Besides not requiring you to put up any collateral (other than the equipment itself), equipment financing contracts usually do not require a credit check.

 Of course, while equipment financing alone won’t allow you to purchase an entire business, it might help you better afford a business acquisition.
 Check out our favorite equipment financing companies to see how the top options stack up.

 5) Online Business Loan

 Without question, it is easier to get a loan to buy a business if you already have an existing business and want to acquire another business of similar scope.
 If you already own a stable, profitable business, it’s definitely worth looking into a bank loan to expand your business with an acquisition.

 However, even qualified business owners may not want to go through the arduous process of applying for a bank loan and might turn to an alternative/online lender that offers business acquisition loans.
 Rates for online business loans are higher than an SBA loan or regular bank loan, but online loans have a much easier application process and quicker time to funding.
 These lenders also have relaxed credit scores and time-in-business requirements, with some lenders accepting applicants with credit scores in the 600s and just 6 months to a year in business.

-For more information on small business lenders from whom you might be able to get a business acquisition loan to expand your existing business, look at our the best small business loans available right now.
+For more information on small business lenders from whom you might be able to get a business acquisition loan to expand your existing business, learn about the best small business loans available from alternative/online lenders.